JhouLab/DigitalStereotaxAdapter/README.md

 ---

-This project will digitize a Stoelting Lab Standard Manipulator Arm for about \$50, which is 98% cheaper than Stoelting's official digital conversion kit:
+This project will digitize a Stoelting Lab Standard Manipulator Arm like this one:

 https://stoeltingco.com/Neuroscience/Standard-Manipulator-Arms~9758?navigate_from_document=960&navigated_from_object=3778

+Cost is about \$50, 98% cheaper than Stoelting's official digital conversion kit.

-Accuracy is 0.01mm in the AP axis (same as Stoelting's upgrade), and 0.1mm in the DV and RL axes, which is less accurate, but still good enough.
+Accuracy is 0.01mm in the AP axis (same as Stoelting), and 0.1mm in the DV and RL axes, which is less accurate, but still good enough.
 Remember: the main source of inaccuracy is inter-animal variation in brain size and bregma location, which is typically on the order of a few hundred microns.